snowman-repos/book/project_managers/README.md

 As we discussed above, trust from the client, the client manager, your boss, and every member of the production team is crucial.
 You are on the front-lines, making critical decisions on a daily basis.
 The success or failure of the entire project largely falls on your shoulders and yet your job relies on so many uncontrollable factors.
 Good project management doesn't necessarily lead to project success, but bad project management always leads to project failure.
 Trust can only be gained and isn't given blindly.
 You gain it by demonstrating that you can do your job effectively, take control, and always, always accept responsibility.

+#### Suitable Tools

+You're going to have a lot on your plate so you should make use of the myriad of tools available to make your work more efficient.
+We're not going to recommend any specific ones here but if it's your first day on the job then you're going to want to set yourself up with some or all of the following:

+* A easy to use task planner that syncs across all your devices
+* A note taking tool that syncs across all your devices
+* A timeline tool
+* A project planner, e.g. a kanban board or gant chart
+* Somewhere to store important details about each project
+* A shared calendar
+* A shared chatroom
+* A code editor
+* Whatever software you need to open design documents

+Use whatever you're most comfortable with, beit a notebook and a whiteboard or one of these all-encompassing bells-and-whistles SaaS platforms of which there are many many paid and open-source options.
+Having a physical kanban board is a great idea because it's easily visible and accessible to the production team, but bear in mind that most of your work will need to be easily documented and shared.

 #### A Capable Production Team

 In your role you simply don't have the time to do everything yourself, or even to help out with content, design, development and testing, on top of everything else.
 You need to be able to confidently delegate tasks and know that they will be completed to your standards of quality, and also resist the temptation to even think that something would have been done better if you'd just done it yourself.
 Relying on the skills of your team is essential and so that means not just hiring well but also maintaining and developing skills - the better your team gets the easier your job becomes and the better your products are.